Lukkit/Lukkit/README.md

  - Lua is a very beginner friendly language
  - It is very quick to make a simple plugin
  - Supports ALL bukkit functions, with more lua-like ways of doing things added frequently
- - Projects added in v1.0-alpha4 allows for more advanced plugins to be made within their own folder
+ - Projects added in v1.0-alpha4 and later allow for more advanced plugins to be made within their own folder

 ### Examples
 More examples can be found in the examples folder on [github](https://github.com/jammehcow/Lukkit/tree/master/examples).